DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

 ``rte_eth_rx_queue_setup`` with the parameters use to configure the bonding device.
 If RSS is enabled for bonding device, this mode is also enabled on new slave and configured as well.
+Any flow which was configured to the bond device also is configured to the added slave.

 Setting up multi-queue mode for bonding device to RSS, makes it fully RSS-capable, so all slaves are synchronized with its configuration.
 This mode is